20 REASONS TO OWN LESS STUFF

 CONCLUSION

 There are lots of benefits to owning less whilst doing and living more.
 By changing your relationship with physical possessions, you can create opportunities for so much else.
-Give it a go!
+Why not give it a go!

 FURTHER READING